Subscribe to updates

 Land Rear 19-49 Bush Road, London SE8 5AP

-The committee was scheduled to review an addendum report concerning the planning application for land rear of 19-49 Bush Road, London SE8 5AP.
+The committee was scheduled to review an addendum report concerning the planning application for land rear 19-49 Bush Road, London SE8 5AP.
 This application had been adjourned at a previous meeting on 8 December 2025.
-The addendum report was intended to provide further information and address concerns raised regarding consultation with neighbouring properties, traffic-related issues with Lewisham Council, and a detailed response from Thames Water.
-The report detailed additional neighbour consultations, with no new representations received.
-It also outlined proposed highway works, including the introduction of 20mph roundels and double yellow lines on Bush Road, and confirmed that Thames Water had provided a hydrant test certificate indicating that water pressure and flow rates met their requirements.
+The addendum report was intended to provide updates and address concerns raised regarding consultation with neighbouring properties, engagement with Lewisham Council on traffic-related issues, and obtaining a detailed response from Thames Water.

 26 Leathermarket Street, London SE1 3HN